rathboma/rathboma.github.com/_posts/2015-07-27-ultimate-guide-to-writing-custom-functions-for-hive.md

 ---
 layout: post
-title: "Hive customization tutorial series"
+title: "Apache Hive Customization Tutorial Series"
 date: 2015-07-27T16:44:12-05:00
 description: "How to implement all sorts of custom functions for hive, including complex functions like 'sum()', 'count()', and 'explode()'"
 subject: hadoop